 Additional controls on imports into the EU & NI

-The European Commission introduced new import controls from 1st July 2022.
-These additional controls apply to certain products imported from specific countries, as detailed in the Table 1 below.
-These additional controls will be in place from 1st July 2022 to 31st December 2022.
+These additional controls apply to certain organic products imported from specific countries, as detailed in the table below.

-In addition there are requirements for the EU border control posts (BCP) to test a percentage of those products as detailed in Table 2 below.
-Testing will be ‘Based on expert knowledge, all relevant non-authorised substances, including ETO, should be looked for and the most appropriate methods for detection for each substance shall be used’.
+For the products identified in the table there are requirements for the EU border control posts (BCP) to test a percentage of those products as detailed in the table.

 This additional sampling will be in place for those specific imports into the EU & Northern Ireland (NI) , so if you are an importer in NI, (or within the EU), and import any of the affected products into EU or NI, they may be sampled and tested by the BCP.

 There are no additional actions that you need to take other than continuing to inform the BCP in advance of each consignment’s arrival.